Employment Law and Human Resources Degree

-Fewer than 6% of human resource (HR) professionals have formal academic training in the law.
+Fewer than 6 percent of human resource professionals have formal academic training in employment law.
 And yet, HR is a profession where day-to-day decisions must be compliant with increasingly complex regulations, and where missteps can become legal nightmares.

-There are two kinds of people with personnel responsibilities: those with formal HR titles like Human Resources Director, and those who carry the duties of HR in addition to their full-time roles as managers, office coordinators, owners and senior leaders.
-Both groups need a solid understanding of labor and employment law.
-The online Master of Jurisprudence in Labor & Employment Law (MJ-LEL) is a human resources degree that offers a level of expertise they just can't get through on-the-job experience or periodic professional development seminars.
+Whether you have a formal HR title or carry the duties of HR in addition to your broader full-time role, you need a solid understanding of labor and employment law.
+The online Master of Jurisprudence in Labor & Employment Law (MJ-LEL) is a human resources degree that offers a level of expertise you just can't get through on-the-job experience or periodic professional development seminars.

-Introducing the Master of Jurisprudence in Labor and Employment Law (MJ-LEL) from Tulane University Law School, one of the premier law schools in the nation, and enjoy unparalleled benefits.
+Earn your Master of Jurisprudence in Labor & Employment Law from Tulane University Law School, one of the premier law schools in the nation, and enjoy unparalleled benefits.

 Master the Complexities of Employment Law

-Hear what online student Amanda Haddaway has to say about how Tulane's employment law degree was critical to learning and understanding the nuances of the laws she is expected to uphold as an HR professional.
+Online student Amanda Haddaway (MJ ’18) talks about how Tulane's employment law degree was critical to learning and understanding the nuances of the laws she must uphold as an HR professional.